jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 pip install -r requirements.txt
 ```

-Note, if you are using an M1 Macbook, you'll need to change `tensorflow` to `tensorflow-macos` in `requirements.txt` before running `pip install`.
-This code was tested on `Python 3.9.10`.
+Note: This code was tested with `Python 3.9.10`.

 A quick breakdown of each of the files:
 * **`encoder.py`** contains the code for OpenAI's BPE Tokenizer, taken straight from their [gpt-2 repo](https://github.com/openai/gpt-2/blob/master/src/encoder.py).